ChainSafe/gossamer/docs/docs/design/grid-topology.md

 #### Functionalities

 - Should Routing To
-    Given a peer id OR a validator index we should check if we should routing its message to our row OR column neighbor.
-That is made by checking if the received message cames from a row neighor or from a column neighbor.
+    Given a peer id OR a validator index, check if we should route its message to our row OR column neighbor.
+That is done by checking if the received message came from a row neighbor or from a column neighbor.

 - Peers Diff
     Given two topologies return difference in the set of peers